-We’ve compiled some of our favorite tips for creating, designing, and highlighting your event registration on your website:
+We’ve compiled some top tips for creating, designing, and highlighting your events on your website:

 - Make Registration Easy to Find